General Dentistry in Scarborough

 SEE YOUR SCARBOROUGH DENTIST FOR CHECK-UPS, FILLINGS & MORE

-Maintain a beautiful, healthy smile at any age with dental services from Dr. Daniel Gibbs in Scarborough.
+Maintain a beautiful, healthy smile at any age with dental services from Dr. Sasan Shahrbandi in Scarborough.
 From your child’s first visit to your bi-annual check-ups, think of us as a one-stop shop for your oral care needs.
 We specialize in preventive care and general treatments including cleanings, fillings, crowns and more, and strive to help all of our patients should be able to speak, eat and socialize with confidence.
 For exceptional dental care from a team committed to your health and comfort, call to make your appointment today!

 CHILDREN’S DENTISTRY